hudson-and-thames/arbitragelab/docs/source/ml_approach/filters.rst

 .. figure:: images/correlation_filter.png
     :align: center

     Side by side comparison of the legs correlation and the spread.
+(Dunis et al. 2015)

 As well as the application of a standard filter, trades can also be filtered in terms of correlation.
 This is presented as a new methodology to filter trading rule returns on spread markets.
 The idea is to enable the